SN2 reaction

-The SN2 reaction is a type of reaction mechanism that is common in organic chemistry.
-In this mechanism, one bond is broken and one bond is formed in a concerted way, i.e., in one step.
-The name SN2 refers to the Hughes-Ingold symbol of the mechanism: "SN" indicates that the reaction is a nucleophilic substitution, and "2" that it proceeds via a bi-molecular mechanism, which means both the reacting species are involved in the rate-determining step.
-The other major type of nucleophilic substitution is the SN1, but many other more specialized mechanisms describe substitution reactions.
+The bimolecular nucleophilic substitution (SN2) is a type of reaction mechanism that is common in organic chemistry.
+In the SN2 reaction, a strong nucleophile forms a new bond to an sp3-hybridised carbon atom via a backside attack, all while the leaving group detaches from the reaction center in a concerted (i.e. simultaneous) fashion.

+The name SN2 refers to the Hughes-Ingold symbol of the mechanism: "SN" indicates that the reaction is a nucleophilic substitution, and "2" that it proceeds via a bimolecular mechanism, which means both the reacting species are involved in the rate-determining step.
+What distinguishes SN2 from the other major type of nucleophilic substitution, the SN1 reaction, is that the displacement of the leaving group, which is the rate-determining step, is separate from the nucleophilic attack in SN1.

-The SN2 reaction can be considered as an analogue of the associative substitution in the field of inorganic chemistry.
+The SN2 reaction can be considered as an organic-chemistry analogue of the associative substitution from the field of inorganic chemistry.